waleedayoub/waleedayoub.github.io/content/post/llmzoomcamp_week3-vector-search_notes.md

      {'question': 'The course has already started.
 Can I still join it?', 'course': 'machine-learning-zoomcamp',
       'section': 'General course-related questions',
       'text': 'Yes, you can.
-You won’t be able to submit some of the homeworks, but you can still take part in the course.\nIn order to get a certificate, you need to submit 2 out of 3 course projects and review 3 peers’ Projects by the deadline.
+You won't be able to submit some of the homeworks, but you can still take part in the course.\nIn order to get a certificate, you need to submit 2 out of 3 course projects and review 3 peers' Projects by the deadline.
 It means that if you join the course at the end of November and manage to work on two projects, you will still be eligible for a certificate.', 'id': 'ee58a693'},
      {'question': 'Course - When will the course start?', 'course': 'data-engineering-zoomcamp',
       'section': 'General course-related questions',
       'text': "The purpose of this document is to capture frequently asked technical questions\nThe exact day and hour of the course will be 15th Jan 2024 at 17h00.
-The course will start with the first  “Office Hours'' live.1\nSubscribe to course public Google Calendar (it works from Desktop only).\nRegister before the course starts using this link.\nJoin the course Telegram channel with announcements.\nDon’t forget to register in DataTalks.Club's Slack and join the channel.", 'id': 'c02e79ef'},
+The course will start with the first  "Office Hours'' live.1\nSubscribe to course public Google Calendar (it works from Desktop only).\nRegister before the course starts using this link.\nJoin the course Telegram channel with announcements.\nDon't forget to register in DataTalks.Club's Slack and join the channel.", 'id': 'c02e79ef'},
      {'question': 'Course - What are the prerequisites for this course?', 'course': 'data-engineering-zoomcamp',